bioinformaticsdotca/Genomic_Epi_2017/module6/module6.md

 Command documentation is available [here](http://kat.readthedocs.io/en/latest/using.html#sequence-filtering)

-KAT works by breaking down each read into multiple 27 length k-mer and compare to a k-mer database of human reference genome.
-The complete read is either assigned into matched or unmatched file(s) if 10% of the k-mer of the read has been found in the human database.
+KAT works by breaking down each read into multiple 27 length k-mers and comparing them to a k-mer database of human reference genomes.
+Subsequently, the complete read is either assigned into a matched or unmatched file(s) if 10% of the k-mer in the read has been found in the human database.

 <img src="https://github.com/bioinformaticsdotca/Genomic_Epi_2017/blob/master/module6/images/kat.png?raw=true" alt="KAT" width="750" />